telerik/maui-docs/controls/collectionview/overview.md

 ## Key Features

-[Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
+* [Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
 It also allows you to select items by using the tap and hold gestures.

 * [Item appearance]({%slug collectionview-item-appearance%})&mdash;CollectionView allows you to adjust the appearance of its items.
 You can also apply different appearances to each item based on a specific condition.

+* [Different orientation]({%slug %})&mdash;CollectionView supports vertical and horizontal orientation.
+This allows you to scroll the items vertically or horizontally.

 * [Grouping]({%slug collectionview-grouping%})&mdash;You can group the items by using the exposed properties.
 In addition, you can apply multi-level (nested) grouping.

-* [Group headers]({%slug collectionview-group-header%}) and [group footers]({%slug collectionview-group-footer%})&mdash;While grouping the items in the CollectionView, you can visualize group headers and footers and customize their appearance.
+* [Group headers]({%slug collectionview-group-header%})&mdash;While grouping the items in the CollectionView, group header is visualized, In addition you can customize its appearance by using a template.

 * [Sorting]({%slug collectionview-sorting%})&mdash;CollectionView allows you to sort the data based on your criteria.

 * [Filtering]({%slug collectionview-filtering%})&mdash;You can filter the items in the CollectionView by using the DelegateFilterDescriptor.

-* [Scroll bar visibility]({%slug collectionview-scrolling%}#vertical-scrolling)&mdash;You can define whether the vertical scrollbar will be visible while scrolling through the items.

-* [Header and footer]({%slug collectionview-header-footer%})&mdash;You can add content above and below the list with the items.
-Both header and footer content are scrolled along with the CollectionView items.
+* [Events]({%slug collectionview-events%})&mdash;The CollectionView exposes events that are invoked when scrolling, tapping on item or group header item.

+* [Programmatic scrolling]({%slug %})&mdash;CollectionView provides an API that allows you to scroll to a specific item.

-* [Style properties]({%slug collectionview-item-styling%})&mdash;The available styling properties allow you to customize the CollectionView items, groups, header, and footer.
+* [Style properties]({%slug collectionview-item-styling%})&mdash;The available styling properties allow you to customize the CollectionView items and groups.
 To take advantage of the conditional styling feature provided by the CollectionView, you can use the [style selector]({%slug collectionview-itemstyle-selector%}).

-* [Empty Template]({%slug collectionview-empty-template%})&mdash;When the `ItemsSource` is null or the collection is empty, you can specify a template that provides user feedback.
+* [Empty template]({%slug collectionview-empty-template%})&mdash;When the `ItemsSource` is null or the collection is empty, you can specify a template that provides user feedback.

-* Customization templates&mdash;CollectionView provides various templates that allow you to customize the header and footer and the group header and footer.
+* [Commands support]({%slug datepicker-commands%})&mdash;The CollectionView exposes commands that executes when tapping on an item or on a group header.

 ## Next Steps